Table of Contents[Hide][Show]

 Are you naturally a short sleeper?
 Are you both an early bird and night owl?
 Do you stay up late and wake up early and not feel tired?
 A small percent of the population, about 1% to 3%, have the sleepless elite gene (aka an amazing superpower) that enables them to hack their sleep cycle and only sleep 2-6 hours a day.
 These members of the sleepless elite never oversleep or sleep in, even on weekends.
 They only need a few short hours of sleep per day.

 So what do they do while everyone else is sleeping?
 Members of the sleepless elite are some of the most successful members of our society.
 Instead of using their extra time at night for recreation, many natural short sleepers focus on productive endeavors.
 From tech founders and presidents to TV hosts and politicians, here are some of the most famous members of the sleepless elite in history.

 Jim Cramer: Host of CNBC’s Mad Money and founder of TheStreet.com

-Cramer told Business Insider that he usually only gets about 4 hours of sleep per night.
+CNBC’s Jim Cramer told Business Insider that he usually only gets about 4 hours of sleep per night.
 The Mad Money host typically wakes up at 4 am and rarely needs the assistance of an alarm clock.
-Jim also says that his father was the same way.
+Jim also says that his father was also a short sleeper.

-Edison was once famously quoted saying that sleep was a “waste of time”.
+Thomas Edison was once famously quoted saying that sleep was a “waste of time”.
 The famous inventor was also a genius who didn’t sleep.
 Edison only needed about 3-4 hours of sleep per day.

-Thomas Edison’s biggest rival, Nikola Tesla, was also a famous sleepless elite member.
-According to his Tesla biography, he only slept an astonishing 2 hours per day.
-He was known to conduct many of his experiments at night.
+Thomas Edison’s biggest rival, Nikola Tesla, was also a member of the sleepless elite.
+According to his biography, Tesla only slept an astonishing 2 hours per day.
+The famous short sleeper was known to conduct many of his experiments late at night.

 Barack Obama: Former President of The United States